read-0nly/Rust-coop-survival/README.md

     - Pigs like mushroom, corn, and pumpkin
 - No chat, voicechat only
 - Phones, CCTVs, some leftover computers for communication/surveillance

+Current issues:
+- Map triggers are fucked, deadzones in the sewers
+- Building in sewer parts don't work at all.
+Caves neither.
+  - But Oil Pipe and the build pockets work.
+  - The parts that work seem to have a fully contiguous shape whereas those that refuse it are just shells
+  - Crossing a build pocket or pipe through a sewer part doesn't allow building on that within the sewer part.
+  - This suggests the piece has a nobuild zone like the roads.
+Maybe the base cause is the same?
+  - Nobuild if within X of onesided part?
+  - But the rocket science building lets us and it's made of two parts, one concave shell and one convex shell
+  - Hardcoded nobuild in assets?
+- "Deployables" break for a bunch of reasons.
+Statics seem uninteractable.
+This one might require I take the time to deploy and wire those sorts of things myself at wipe, ugh.